P0w3rChi3f/CTE-2103/CTE-2103-Week6.md

   * As CTE, we need to be able to find previous exploits or vulnerabilities.
   * Wouldn't it be handy to have a database of well-documented exploits?
 * Introduction to ExploitDB
-  * `https://exploit-db.com` maintains up-to-date and current records of known vulnerabilities and attack scripts.
+  * [Exploit DB](https://exploit-db.com) maintains up-to-date and current records of known vulnerabilities and attack scripts.
   * The project is owned and maintained by Offensive Security.
   * Their website allows you to search by
     * Type (Denial of Service, remote or local exploit, etc.)